vuongducphuong/documentation/content/applications/productivity/discuss/overview/plan_activities.rst

 Recommend next activities
 -------------------------

-Odoo helps you to plan a flow of activities by allowing you to set *Recommended Next Activities*.
+Leansoft helps you to plan a flow of activities by allowing you to set *Recommended Next Activities*.

 .. image:: plan_activities/recommended_activities.png
    :align: center
-   :alt: View of an activity type form emphasizing the field recommended next activities for Odoo
+   :alt: View of an activity type form emphasizing the field recommended next activities for Leansoft
          Discuss

 Once the respective activity is completed, select *Done & Schedule Next* and next steps are